sunfishcode/origin/README.md

 features, which include proper support for unwinding, better safety checks, and better optimizations.

+Origin supports multiple architectures: x86-64, x86, aarch64, arm (32-bit),
+riscv64, powerpc64, and mips32.
+The arm, powerpc64, and mips32 ports are not
+tested in CI, for reasons that range from "Rust doesn't ship binaries for that" to "that one crate doesn't support this arch yet":

+ - **mips32**: rust-std isn't available for download.
+CI would need `-Zbuild-std` to build the standard library from source, which is nightly-only.

+ - **powerpc64**: On stable, rustix uses the libc backend which is missing the runtime module for signal handling.
+On nightly, the `unwinding` crate hasn't caught up with ppc64 yet.

+ - **arm (32-bit)**: CI setup exists on a branch somewhere, waiting to be merged.

 ## Example crates

 Origin can also be used on its own, in several different configurations: